zwave-js/node-zwave-js/docs/getting-started/device-review.md

 ## Undecided

-?> I don't have enough experience to give a definite recommendation for these, just some thoughts...
+?> I don't have enough experience with these, so here are some preliminary thoughts...

 -   **GE** - I'm not US-based, so I can't test.
 Very popular, but many reports of these just breaking after several years.
 No firmware updates ❌.
 Probably 👎🏻
 -   **Inovelli** - Very popular, some issues here and there, but support seems to be interested in fixing bugs.
 Firmware updates ✔.
 Probably 👍🏻